cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 Minor Web Development - Web App From Scratch

-Intentie
+## Intention

-De komende 3 weken ga je in dit vak een client side web app maken.
-Op basis van data uit een API naar keuze maak je een overzichts- en detailpagina.
-Op de overzichtspagina bouw je een filter/sorteer functionaliteit, zodat je de items kan filteren.
-Je schrijft zoveel mogelijk vanilla code, dus je gebruikt geen frameworks als React of Vue.js.
-In de loop van dit vak ga je zelf steeds meer structuur geven aan de code.
+The coming three weeks you will create a client side web app during this course.
+Based upon data from an API of your choice, you create an overview and detail page of the items retrieved from the API.
+On the overview page you add a filter / sort functionality, so that you can filter the items.
+You write as much vanilla code as possible, and avoid the use frameworks or libraries (with the exception of a micro library here and there) as much as possible.
+You will increasingly give structure to the code as the course progresses.

-Deze week: ‘Wrapping up’ 🎁
+## Method

-Data manipuleren.
-Code splitsen in modules.
-Reflecteren op eindresultaat.
-Eindbeoordeling
+16 hours have been scheduled to work on this course this week (Monday and Tuesday).
+Try to plan your work well!
+In the meantime, progress is monitored in standup meetings and classroom meetings.
+Your code will be reviewed at Friday.
+Any issues will be placed in your GitHub repository.

-Werkwijze
+### This week: ‘Wrapping up’ 🎁

-Er is 16 uur ingeroosterd om deze week aan dit vak te werken.
-Probeer je werk goed te plannen!
-Tussentijds wordt in standup meetings en klassikale bijeenkomsten de voortgang gemonitord.
-Aan het eind van de week wordt je code gereviewed.
-Eventuele issues komen in de GitHub repository te staan.
+Manipulate data and templating.
+Split code into modules.
+Reflect on what you made.

-Opdrachten
+## Exercises

-1 Data manipuleren, filteren en sorteren (maandag) 2
+1. Manipulate, filter and sort data (Monday)
-2 Reflecteren op het werk (vrijdag) 2
+2. Reflect on work (Monday)
-3 Code splitsen in modules (vrijdag) 2
+3. Split code into modules (Tuesday)

-1 Data manipuleren, filteren en sorteren (maandag)
+### 1. Manipulate, filter and sort data (Monday)

-Om de data die je uit een API hebt ingeladen gerichter te kunnen bekijken, voeg je een filter- en sorteercomponent toe aan je webapp.
-Om de data goed te kunnen filteren en sorteren is het handig om data lokaal op te slaan. bijvoorbeeld in localStorage of gewoon in een variabele die onderdeel is van jouw app.
-Met de map, filter en reduce methods haal je steeds de gewenste data op en toon je het in de interface.
+To be able to view the data that you have loaded from an API in a more targeted way, add a filtering and sorting component to your web app.
+To properly filter and sort the data, it is useful to store data locally. for example in LocalStorage or simply in an object that is part of your app.
+With the map, filter and reduce methods you always retrieve the desired data and display it in the interface.

-Resources
+#### Resources

 Advanced data manipulation

-2 Reflecteren op het werk (woensdag)
+### 2. Reflect on work (Monday)

-Wat zijn de consequenties van het bouwen van een web app die volledig draait in de browser, een client side, single page web app?
-Lees onderstaande artikelen en beschouw de voor- en nadelen van deze werkwijze.
+What are the consequences of building a web app that runs entirely in the browser, a client side, single page web app?
+Read the articles below and consider the advantages and disadvantages of this method.

-Resources
+#### Resources

 The coast of JavaScript
 One-page-applications are not accessible

-3 Code splitsen in modules (vrijdag)
+### 3. Code splitsen in modules (vrijdag)

-Als het goed is is je app nu bijna klaar.
-Refactor je code naar losse modules (deze zouden min of meer overeen moeten komen met de actors uit je actor diagram), zodat je code overzichtelijker is.
-Zet de modules in aparte bestanden.
+If all goes well, your app is now almost ready.
+Refactor your code to individual modules (these should more or less correspond to the actors from your actor diagram), so that your code is more manageable.
+Put the modules in separate files.

-Resources
+#### Resources

 From IIFE to Common.js to ES Modules MUST SEE!!!
 JavaScript Design Patterns
 Asynchronous Javascript (promises)